nialabrette/my-hero-academia-api/README.md

 # Some Notes
 This API is actively under construction!
 This is server side only.
+For the client side app, visit

 **Link to project:** https://my-hero-academia-anime.herokuapp.com/